 ‘Lianjun Li provides practical, helpful, and solutions-oriented advice.’

 Led out of Hong Kong by the 'practical and pragmatic' Andrew Rigden Green, and also able to draw upon the expertise of shipping lawyers based out of Singapore and Shanghai, Stephenson Harwood has the resources and knowledge to handle a tremendous range of contentious and non-contentious shipping-related work throughout Asia Pacific.
 On the litigation front, the team has garnered a particularly strong reputation handling cross-border enforcement work, including injunctions and forum challenges, while shipbuilding arbitration is another niche area of expertise.
 Recently promoted partner Elizabeth Sloane has 'substantial experience' across a range of wet and dry litigation, as well as trade finance and banking disputes with a shipping and commodities focus.
+The team welcomed of counsel Jason Toms who rejoined the firm from Reed Smith Richards Butler in March 2021.

 ‘The shipping disputes team is very strong and reliable – I know I am going to get clear, straightforward, and accurate advice.
 I find the team very easy to work with, approachable, accessible, and responsive.’